Aftermath: Population Zero

 Aftermath: Population Zero (also titled Aftermath: The World After Humans) is a Canadian special documentary film that premiered on Sunday, March 9, 2008 (at 8:00 PM ET/PT) on the National Geographic Channel.
 The program was produced by Cream Productions.

-Similar to the History Channel's special Life After People, Aftermath features what scientists and others speculate the earth, animal life, and plant life might be like if humanity no longer existed, as well as the effect that humanity's disappearance would have on the artifacts of civilization.
+Aftermath depicts what scientists (and others) speculate the earth, animal life, and plant life might be like if humanity no longer existed, as well as the effect that humanity's disappearance would have on the artifacts of civilization.

 Both documentaries are inspired by Alan Weisman's The World Without Us.

-A follow-up four-part TV series was created, Aftermath, following different scenarios and what happens.
+A four-part follow-up TV series called simply Aftermath was created, following what happens under different scenarios.

+Timeline

+The story begins on Friday, June 13, in an unspecified year.
+The nature of the show and the appearance of certain vehicles suggest that it takes place in 2008, the year the program was first aired (and when June 13 of that year did indeed fall on a Friday).